 While this sounds (and is) a serious concern when you operate as a sole trader, there are established methods of managing your potential liabilities as a sole trader.

-• Reduce and control your risks with insurance: The most common way to protect your business is to consider the right insurance that protect your operations, customers and your income from unexpected events.
-There are several different kinds of insurance that can protect your business, and there are few options that will holistically protect your operations, so it’s very important to consult a professional business advisor when taking out a new policy.
-There are many types of insurance that can be considered depending on your business, and some of these are listed out below:
+Reduce and control your risks with insurance: The most common way to protect your business is to consider the right insurance that protect your operations, customers and your income from unexpected events.
+There are several different kinds of insurance that can protect your business, so it’s very important to consult a professional business advisor when taking out a new policy.
+Here are some types of business insurance to consider:

-• Public and Products Liability Insurance: This type of cover is useful for any business that deals with members of the public.
+Public Liability insurance: This type of cover is useful for any business that deals with members of the public.
 This insurance may help to protect your business in the event that your actions cause harm, serious injury or death to members of the public.
 In the event that an unexpected event occurs and someone is hurt or if their property is destroyed or damaged, this type of cover may protect you.

 Some insurers may provide insurance packages that are specifically tailored for different kinds of business operations.
 These packages may be more comprehensive and cheaper overall than taking out separate insurance policies.